funvill/funvill.github.io/_posts/2010-01-25-one-big-chicken.md

 ---
-title: One Big Chicken
+title: "One Big Chicken"
 date: 2010-01-25 15:49:00
+categories:
+- Drinking
-categories: Drinking Games
+- Games
+slug: one-big-chicken

 ---

 One Big Chicken is a drinking game.

 <strong>What you need to play</strong>